Saturday, April 27

-As librarians and library staff, we want to support the reading practices of our youngest customers.
+All librarians and library staff want to support the reading practices of our youngest customers.
 We want to develop programs and services that encourage reading for fun, while also instilling a love of reading and books in our children.
 This session will talk about the ways in which public libraries can be innovative and find ways to support reading and literacy in new and interesting ways.
 Non-traditional programs and services that combine reading, making, design, and technology will help support and develop a culture of reading.
 Drawing on real life examples, as well as current research, participants will come away with ideas to integrate reading, literacy, technology, and books into great programs and services for children of all ages.

-F2 Best Practices for Public Libraries – Kerry Anderson
+F2 Best Practices for Public Libraries – Kerry Anderson and Jen Anderson

 Alberta public library boards often request information on basic service best practices in order to compare their library with those of similar size.
 In 2018, PLSB updated Best Practices for Public Libraries in Alberta to meet the need for this information.
-These best practices are: encourage equity in delivery of library services for residents of Alberta; provide a point of reference for self-evaluation; provide a framework for future development; encourage excellence.
+These best practices are: encourage equity in delivery of library services for residents of Alberta; provide a point of reference for self-evaluation; provide a framework for future development; and encourage excellence.
 The document provides service levels that each board can consider as they assess and plan their library service, while taking into account the community’s expectations, challenges, and growth.
 PLSB is able to provide assistance to enable boards to use best practices and determine if their measures of success are comparable to other similar libraries.
 This session will provide an overview of implementation of this document.

-- Overview of the Best Practices.
+- Review the Best Practices.

 - Identify resources and support available from PLSB.

 F3 Exploring Reconciliation through an Indigenous Public Space – Colette Poitras, Diana Davidson and Jed Johns